Unofficial-Life/revanced-gphotos-build/README.md

 **Note**: You will need to manually select your account each time you open the app, but it will continue to work in the background after the initial login.

 ## Benefits
-- **Unlimited Storage**: Backup photos and videos without worrying about Google 15gb limit.
+- **Unlimited Storage**: Backup photos and videos without worrying about Google’s 15GB limit.
 - **Original Quality**: Keep your media uncompressed and at full quality.
+- **Magic Eraser**: Enjoy the exclusive photo editing feature that allows you to remove unwanted objects from photos.
+  **Note**: Magic Eraser requires compatible hardware and is likely to work only on devices running **Android 12+** its not a confirmed thing only based on limited closed environment testing

+## Bugs
+- Cannot back up from **Locked Folders**.
+- **Utilities** will not display in the app.

 ## Disclaimer
 This patch modifies Google Photos, which may violate Google’s terms of service.
 Use at your own risk.